jcwang587/xdatbus/README.md

 xdc_unwrap(xdc_path=xdb_path)
 ```

-There is also entry points included with the installation for the command line interface (CLI) to perform the same tasks:
+There are also entry points included with the installation for the Command Line Interface (CLI) to perform the same
+tasks:

 ```bash
 $ xdc_aggregate --xdc_dir ./xdatcar --output_path ./